Categories:

 JOIN

-This topic describes how to use the JOIN construct in the FROM clause.
-The JOIN subclause specifies (explicitly or implicitly) how to relate rows in one table to the corresponding rows in the other table.
-See also ASOF JOIN, which is used to join time-series data on timestamp columns when their values closely follow each other, precede each other, or match exactly.
+This topic describes how to use the JOIN subclause in the FROM clause.
+The JOIN subclause specifies, explicitly or implicitly, how to relate rows in one table to the corresponding rows in the other table.
+You can also use the ASOF JOIN subclause, which is used to join time-series data on timestamp columns when their values closely follow each other, precede each other, or match exactly.

 Although the recommended way to join tables is to use JOIN with the ON subclause of the FROM clause, an alternative way to join tables is to use the WHERE clause.
 For details, see the documentation for the WHERE clause.